Mochimochi07/FASTAPI_Loginandregister/README.md

 > The password is yours to do just replace it.
 > Schema name is login
 > table name is users
-> you know what columns you need to configure. just username and password
+> you know what columns you need to configure btwjust username and password for those two columns

 ## Twist